-Licensed behavior psychologists provide behavioral support and counseling to people in the residential program.
+Licensed behaviour psychologists provide behavioral support and counseling to people in the residential program.
 Our psychologists also support people in other agencies in the District of Columbia.
-Frontline’s behavior support program has the following features:
+Frontline’s behaviour support program has the following features:

 In-Home Support Services are provided to persons in their natural homes or in the homes of unpaid caregivers.
 Such services are offered

 Frontline provides Respite services to individuals who are displaced on a short term.
 Such tentative services may be required due to the absence or need for relief to the primary caregiver.
 During respite, a person will receive all needed supports – health care, food and nutrition, personal care, and community integration.

 Frontline Community Services, recognized in the greater Washington D.C. area for dedicated supports and services to people with intellectual and developmental disabilities (ID/DD).
 The agency has a proven track record of person-centered planning and effective program implementation.